EsosaJ/demo-repo/README.md

 #Practice

-Currently practicing how to use Git and Github!
+Currently practicing how to use Git and Github.